 - Barbell Suggestions for Crossfit

 - Everything Else

 Recommended CrossFit / WOD Equipment Checklist

 - Olympic barbell – 20 kg (44 pounds) or optional 15 kg for women.

-- Olympic bumper plates – a full set including ranges from 10 to 45 pounds.
+- Olympic bumper plates – a full set including weights from 10 to 45 pounds.

-- Plyometric box – 3 in 1 design preferred for different height options.
+- Plyometric box – 3 in 1 design preferred for the different height options.

 - Pull-up bar & gymnastic rings.

 - Medicine ball(s) and/or slam ball(s).

 - Concept 2 Model D Rower